Saint Augustine Parish Church (Baliwag): Restoration

 The altar of the Immaculate Concepcion at the church patio was erected on May 7, 2003, by the St. Augustine Charity Clinic.
-Last February 1, 2021, the venerated Image of La Purisima Concepcion de Baliwag (Ang Birhen sa Patio) was Episcopally Crowned by Bishop Dennis Villarojo.
+Last February 1, 2021, the venerated image of La Purisima Concepcion de Baliwag (Ang Birhen sa Patio) was episcopally crowned by Bishop Dennis Villarojo.

-And in April 24, 2017, Commemoration of the Conversion of Saint Augustine, under the incumbency of the present parish priest, Msgr.
-Andres S. Valera, SLL, the newly restored Church was dedicated and consecrated in a mass presided by Orlando Beltran Cardinal Quevedo, O.M.I., D.D., Archbishop of Cotabato and Cardinal Priest of Santa Maria Regina Mundi a Torre Spaca with concelebrating bishops, Archbishop Rolando Tria Tirona O.C.D., D.D. of Nueva Caceres who previously served as the third Bishop of Malolos, Bishop Honesto Ongtioco D.D. of Cubao and the late Bishop Jose Oliveros D.D. of Malolos and other concelebrating priests.
+And in April 24, 2017, Commemoration of the Conversion of Saint Augustine, under the incumbency of then parish priest, Msgr.
+Andres S. Valera, the newly restored church was dedicated and consecrated in a mass presided by Orlando Beltran Cardinal Quevedo, Archbishop of Cotabato and Cardinal Priest of Santa Maria Regina Mundi a Torre Spaca with concelebrating bishops, Archbishop Rolando Tria Tirona of Nueva Caceres who previously served as the third Bishop of Malolos, Bishop Honesto Ongtioco of Cubao, Bishop Jose Oliveros of Malolos, and other concelebrating priests.

-On August 23, 2019, Feast of St. Rose of Lima, They unveil the marker "Pastores de Baliwag", The list of the Recent Parish Priests of the Parish from 1733 up to present.
-It was unveiled with the presence of Rev. Msgr.
+On August 23, 2019, Feast of St. Rose of Lima, They unveil the marker "Pastores de Baliwag", the list of the recent parish priests of the parish from 1733 up to present.
+It was unveiled with the presence of Msgr.
 Andres S. Valera, Fr.
-Joseph Franz Dizon and Fr.
-Edgardo Toribio J.R..
-Also, Msgr.
-Andy bless the Hall of Parish Priest that contains the drawing of the recent Parish Priests.
+Joseph Franz Dizon, and Fr.
+Edgardo Toribio Jr. Also, Valera blessed the Hall of Parish Priests that contains the drawing of the recent parish priests.

+Diocesan shrine

+On February 13, 2024, Dennis Villarojo presided over a Concelebrated Solemn Declaration Mass, conferring the title of Dicosesan Shrine upon Baliwag Church.
+The historical marker was unveiled by Ferdinand Estrella.
+Villarojo appointed Vicar General and Parish Priest Fr.
+Narciso S. Sampana as First Rector of the Shrine.
+Sampana previously served as Parish Priest of the Santo Niño Parish Church (Perez, Meycauayan City).